GoogleCloudPlatform/professional-services-data-validator/README.md

                         i.e 'bigquery-public-data.new_york_citibike.citibike_trips'
   [--grouped-columns or -gc GROUPED_COLUMNS]
-                        Comma separated list of columns for Group By i.e col_a,col_b [--primary-keys or -pk PRIMARY_KEYS]
-                        Comma separated list of columns to use as primary keys (Note) Only use with grouped column validation.
-See *Primary Keys* section.
-  [--count COLUMNS]     Comma separated list of columns for count or * for all columns [--sum COLUMNS]       Comma separated list of columns for sum or * for all numeric [--min COLUMNS]       Comma separated list of columns for min or * for all numeric
+                        Comma separated list of columns for Group By i.e col_a,col_b [--count COLUMNS]     Comma separated list of columns for count or * for all columns [--sum COLUMNS]       Comma separated list of columns for sum or * for all numeric [--min COLUMNS]       Comma separated list of columns for min or * for all numeric